Qualifications to Be an Architect in the U.S.

 Architects are highly skilled professionals who are responsible for the design and documentation necessary to construct a building.
 They must know how to manage construction projects and prepare all the necessary details, including building specifications, code requirements and interior design elements.
 Architects must ensure the safety, quality and functionality of every building they design, so the qualifications to become an architect are very stringent.
 All U.S. states have their own education, internship and testing standards that architects must meet in order to qualify for licensure.

 A professional degree is an essential component of an architect's qualifications.
-The National Architectural Accrediting Board (NAAB) lists 117 schools in the U.S. with accredited architecture programs (www.naab.org).
+The National Architectural Accrediting Board (NAAB) lists 123 schools in the U.S. that offer accredited architecture programs.
 A Bachelor of Architecture or a Bachelor of Science degree in a related architecture or design field is the minimum standard for almost every state.
 Many graduates of undergraduate architecture programs will continue their education to pursue a Master of Architecture degree as well.

 Examination and Licensure